ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 * Workflows that operate on the data using standard workflow descriptions including ‘single step workflows’; executable files or environments such as singularity containers or Jupyter notebooks.

 However, as RO-Crate uses _Linked Data_ principles, adopters of RO-Crate are free to supplement RO-Crate using [schema.org](https://schema.org/) metadata and/or assertions using other _Linked Data_ vocabularies.

+### Future coverage

+A future version of this specification will allow for variable-level assertions: In some cases, e.g. for tabular data, additional metadata may be provided about the structure and variables within a given file see the Use Case [Describe a tabular data file directly in RO-Crate metadata](https://github.com/ResearchObject/ro-crate/issues/27) for work-in-progress.

 ### Recommended Identifiers